4wayhandshake/4wayhandshake.github.io/content/walkthrough/lame.md

 ![msfconsole samba 2](msfconsole%20samba%202.png)

-:joy: Wow, ok!
+😂 Wow, ok!
 Not only did the exploit work, the reverse shell gained root access?!
 That was easy!